-Some individuals can carry and pass on the infection without showing any symptoms.
-Only those who are susceptible to the toxins will develop symptoms.
+Some individuals do not react to the toxin.
+They can carry and pass on the infection without showing any symptoms.
+Only those who react to the toxin will develop symptoms.

-This makes it harder for individuals to know whether they have been exposed.
+This makes it hard for someone to know if they have been exposed.

 Less commonly, infection may occur through touching or consuming contaminated food, especially milk.

-The bacteria can spread more easily among people in close contact, for instance at school, home, or work.
+The bacteria can spread more easily among people in close contact, for instance at school, home, or work.diagnosis

 A doctor can normally diagnose scarlet fever by looking at the signs and symptoms.

 A throat swab may help determine which bacteria caused the infection.
-Sometimes a blood test is also ordered.
+Sometimes a blood test is also ordered.treatment

 Scarlet fever can resolve on its own, but it is important to finish any course of antibiotics prescribed by a doctor.